 Lundi Gras, which means Fat Monday in French, is the day before Mardi Gras day.
 Thus, Lundi Gras Day is February 12, 2024.
 Some parades roll that night, including Proteus and Orpheus, while the day is often filled with festive lunches and celebrations, including the wonderfully creative Red Beans Parade.
 Zulu and Rex historically meet on this day and host various celebrations.
 To read more about Lundi Gras traditions, click here.

 It is fun to be in New Orleans throughout the Mardi Gras season, but the biggest celebrations and parades begin one week before Mardi Gras Day.
 A marathon of parades and super-krewes roll every single night.
 Prior to that week, various parades roll in neighborhoods across the city on weekends-- beginning on Twelfth Night in January.
 Flights and hotels fill up fast, so plan your trip ASAP!

 Mardi Gras is a free event!
 No tickets are needed to view parades.
-For a full parade schedule, see here.
+For this year's Mardi Gras parade schedule, see here.
 However, balls are invitation-only or ticketed.
 You can also buy passes to watch parades on grandstands, located all along the route.
-While this isn’t as necessary further Uptown along the route, viewing stands can be helpful if you’re staying Downtown and watching parades close to your hotel.
+While this isn’t as necessary further Uptown along the route, viewing stands can be helpful if you’re staying downtown and watching parades close to your hotel.
 Check with your hotel and see what they recommend.

 The most historic parades include Proteus on Lundi Gras, and Rex and Zulu on Fat Tuesday.
 The largest parades are Endymion on the Saturday before Mardi Gras and Bacchus on the Sunday before Mardi Gras.
 Other fan favorites include Muses (an all-female krewe) on the Thursday before and Tucks, which rolls during the day on the Saturday before.